“Ani l’dodi v’dodi li”...I am my beloved’s and my beloved is mine.

-In January, 2012, the state of Hawai'i began permitting two eligible individuals to enter into a Civil Union with one another.
-Couples wishing to have a Civil Union ceremony in a Jewish setting are encouraged to speak directly with Ken Aronowitz who will be happy to explain his approach to officiating at such ceremonies.
+The state of Hawai'i recognizes same sex marriage.
+Couples wishing to have a a ceremony in a Jewish setting are encouraged to speak directly with Ken Aronowitz who will be happy to explain his approach to officiating at such ceremonies.

 Linda Martell is also licensed to perform civil unions ceremonies.